Jerry Allison: Career after Holly

-Allison switched the band's contract to Liberty Records in 1960, after they had supported the Everly Brothers on a UK tour.
+Allison switched the band's contract to Liberty Records in 1960, after they had supported The Everly Brothers on a UK tour.
 He moved his base to Los Angeles, where an old Texas friend, Snuff Garrett, was a senior producer at Liberty.
 Allison, Curtis and another former Holly sideman, Tommy Allsup, effectively became the core Liberty house band, working with Bobby Vee, Johnny Burnette and others.
 In this period they also played as backing musicians on tracks by Eddie Cochran and, according to some reports, Conway Twitty.
 Both Allison and Curtis were drafted into military service at different times during this period, which introduced some discontinuity in the personnel of the Crickets.
 Curtis also began to establish a solo career as a songwriter and singer-guitarist.

 In the late 1970s, the band toured with Waylon Jennings, another one-time Holly sideman.
 In more recent years, the Crickets have released albums, including collaborations with artists who recognize their influence in early rock and roll: Nanci Griffith (with whom they have also toured), Eric Clapton, Paul McCartney, Johnny Rivers, Waylon Jennings, Bobby Vee, and others.
 In 2007, Allison was inducted into the Musicians Hall of Fame and Museum in Nashville, Tennessee, as a member of the Crickets.
 In 2012, he was inducted into the Rock and Roll Hall of Fame as a member of the Crickets by a special committee, aimed at correcting the mistake of not including the Crickets with Buddy Holly when he was first inducted in 1986.
 The Crickets played a farewell concert in 2016 at the Surf Ballroom in Clear Lake, Iowa, where Holly had appeared on the night of his death.

 Personal life and death

+Allison had been in a relationship with Peggy Sue Gerron since they were students at Lubbock High School.
+They married in 1958, but would eventually divorce when Peggy opted to relocate to Pasadena, California to attend Pasadena Junior College, which led to her finding her own career as a dental assistant and also remarrying; she would eventually return to Texas, where she died in 2018.

-After Allison's marriage to Peggy Sue Gerron ended, he married his second wife, Joanie Sveum; they remained together until his death.
+After Allison's marriage to Gerron ended, he married his second wife, Joanie Sveum; they remained together until his death.

 Allison lived on a farm in Lyles, Tennessee, where he died from cancer on August 22, 2022, at age 82.